 Preferred Routes are designed to help organize traffic between some of the busiest airports in our airspace, and in the National Airspace System.

-The Route Finder above combines the FAA's system of preferred routes, including TEC routes, with local preferred routes from our airspace, as well as from our closest neighbor (ZNY).
+The Route Finder above combines the FAA's system of preferred routes, including TEC routes, with local preferred routes from our airspace.
 The use of preferred routes is encouraged, and pilots who file their own routes may be re-routed to a preferred route by air traffic control.

 Using the Route Finder